Why You Should Read This Article

 1. Choosing a Surgeon

 Choosing a surgeon is definitely your most important consideration.
 After all, this person literally has your sight in his hands.

-Do pick a surgeon based on reputation, years of experience, referral from reliable sources, and compatibility.
+Make sure to pick a surgeon based on reputation, years of experience, referrals from reliable sources, and compatibility.

 In my situation, a toric lens for both eyes was the best choice because of astigmatism in both eyes.
 As a matter of fact, the surgeon indicated that I was not a candidate for multifocal lenses because of the amount of astigmatism.
 My distance vision is corrected but not my near vision.

 Why make the distinction between pre- and post-surgical instructions?
 Well, each has its own purpose.
 Pre-surgical instructions contribute toward a successful surgery.
 Post-surgical instructions contribute toward a successful recovery.

 The first set of instructions centers around preparing for surgery.
 You'll get measured for the right lens, take eye drops several days before surgery, fast the day before surgery, and fill out endless forms to make sure there are no barriers to surgery (other medical conditions, allergies, etc.).

 All of these activities are important.
 The one that gave me the most amount of trouble was taking the eye drops for the antibiotic required for surgery.
 I kept missing my eye.
 In time I got the hang of it.
 It makes sense to ask a tech assistant in the surgeon's office to show you the best way to administer drops.
 The assistant did not show me; she merely read a set of instructions.